Chetan-Joshi25/Excel-Dashboard-Coffee-Orders/README.md

 # Excel-Dashboards-Coffee-Orders

-Worked upon the Coffee sales Dashboard .
- The dataset has three sheets which consists of three tables i.e. orders , customers and products.

- Used XLOOKUP function to extract customer name, email id ,country and loyalty card from the Customers sheet to Orders sheet.
- Used INDEX and MATCH functions to extract  coffee type , roast type , size and unit price from the Products table.

-Worked upon the following charts:
+The Coffee Sales Dashboard was created using data from three sheets — Orders, Customers, and Products.
+Using XLOOKUP, customer details such as name, email, country, and loyalty card status were pulled into the Orders sheet.
+INDEX and MATCH functions extracted product attributes like coffee type, roast type, size, and unit price.

+The dashboard revealed key trends: seasonal sales peaks (notably for Arabica and Liberica), strong U.S. dominance in total sales (~80%), and balanced spending among top customers (~$280–$317).
+Robusta showed stable, moderate performance, while Arabica and Liberica displayed greater volatility.
+A loyalty filter allowed comparisons between regular and loyalty customers, enhancing interactivity and enabling deeper insights into customer behavior and market focus.y vs. non-loyalty groups, guiding marketing strategies.